 GRILL: A direct, high heat cooking method typically on a grill over an open flame.
 If you're cooking over direct flame just stay close and diligent - you definitely don't want to overcook Bison.

-PAN SEAR: A stove top preparation using a skillet and a small amount of oil or butter to crust and caramelize the exterior of the meat to seal in the moisture.
+OVEN: Preheat oven to 200 degrees.
+First sear the meat in a skillet using a small amount of oil or butter to crust and caramelize the exterior of the meat to seal in the moisture.
+Place in preheated oven for approximately 30 minutes.
+This method is best for steaks and london broils.

 BRAISE: Using slow cookers and dutch ovens are ideal for braising.
 Brown the meat first and then finish in the post with a small to moderate amount of liquid and cook covered on low heat.

-SMOKE: This method utilizes a grill but the meat is cooked over indirect heat - our favorite way to cook Bison meat - for a longer period of time.
+SMOKE: This method utilizes a grill but the meat is cooked over indirect heat - our favorite way to cook Bison meat - lower heat for a longer period of time.